kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 Rather, they must be processed by an algorithm and _converted_ into weights using some process.
 The choice of algorithm has major implications for what kind of output gets created.

-This section will discuss several algorthmic options and their properties, with a focus on the _ontology_ and _computational complexity_  of each algorithm -- how each algorithm models reality, and how effectively it can processes information relative to that model.
+This section will discuss several algorithmic options and their properties, with a focus on the _ontology_ and _computational complexity_ of each algorithm -- how each algorithm models reality, and how effectively it can processes information relative to that model.

 In all cases, we begin with a sequence of pairwise observations $[(a, b, x), ...]$, and want to produce a set of weights $w = [w_a, w_b, ...]$ telling us how to allocate fungible resources among the items.